Find Answers to Frequently Asked Questions about Claims

 Most plans do not have contracts with any dental networks, and you can chose a licensed dentist of your choice.

-The name and phone number of the utilization review organization that must be contacted prior to hospitalization is on the back of your identification card.
+The name and phone number of the pre-authorization organization that must be contacted prior to hospitalization, is displayed on the back of your identification card.